Table of Contents

 A common frustration for many in the UK is visiting a GP with symptoms of fatigue and weight gain, only to be told that their blood tests are "within the normal range."
 This usually happens because the standard NHS screening typically only looks at TSH (and sometimes T4).

 At Blue Horizon, we understand that "normal" on a lab report doesn't always mean "optimal" for you.
 If your TSH is at the high end of the normal range, or if your body is struggling to convert T4 into the active T3, you may still experience symptoms like weight gain, brain fog, and cold intolerance.
 This is why we advocate for a more comprehensive look at your thyroid health, as explained in How to Interpret Your Thyroid Test Results.
+A "normal" TSH does not always settle the question if the active T3 is low or if thyroid antibodies are present.

 The Blue Horizon Method: A Phased Journey